splunk/public-o11y-docs/incident-intelligence/create-configure-incident-policies.rst

 #.
 Select :guilabel:`Incident policies` and then the incident policy you want to add alert routing conditions to.
 #.
 Select the :guilabel:`Alert Routing` tab to see the list of alerts that are currently routed to the incident policy.
 #.
 To filter the alerts routed to the incident policy based on the data in the alerts, select :guilabel:`Add Filters`.
     #.
 Select a filter field.
 For example, use :guilabel:`source` to route alerts based on a detector name.
+Key names are case sensitive and require an exact match.
     #.
 Select the :guilabel:`=` (equal to) or :guilabel:`!=` (not equal to) operator.
     #.
 Select a filter value.
+Key values are case sensitive and require an exact match.
     #.
 Select :guilabel:`Enter` to save your condition.
 #.
 Repeat these steps for any additional alert routing conditions that you want to set up.
 By default, multiple conditions are joined by an ``OR`` operator.
 To switch an ``OR`` operator to ``AND``, select the ``OR`` operator and select ``AND``.
 #.
 Review the list of alerts that are currently routed to the incident policy to confirm your filter conditions are correct.